A beginner’s guide to understanding Neonatal Intensive Care Unit (NICU) and its levels of care

 Choose a Hospital with a Higher Level NICU

-When your baby is need of neonatal care, you want to have that specialized care available immediately and avoid the difficult and dangerous transfer situation.
+When it is a question of saving your newborn’s life, you will never want to compromise on the level of care provided.
+You would want to ensure to reach the closest NICU without any hindrance of a difficult transfer situation.
 Here is why you want to deliver your baby at a higher level NICU (Level 3 or 4).

 - In facilities that see the most complex cases, there is a better likelihood of identifying the risk factors and applying the best strategies.

-- Higher level NICUs employ the most experienced nursing staff.
+- Higher level NICUs are equipped with the most experienced nursing staff.
 This nurse (or team of nurses) cares for your baby 24/7.

-- Even when the pregnancy is full-term, going smoothly, and not considered high-risk, there are many conditions that affect babies when they are born.
-Heart defects are the most common birth defect, most often undetected in vitro, and can require the most advanced medical treatment.
+- Sometimes a smooth, full-term pregnancy which does not seem high-risk, can have conditions that affect babies when they are born.
+A heart defect is one of the most common birth defects goes often undetected in vitro and calls for the most advanced medical treatment.

-- Unless you are at a higher level NICU, parents find themselves trying to figure out what to do from the hospital bed when a situation arises.
-Timing becomes critical and you end up relying on the medical professionals in that facility to advise you, diagnose and decide if a transfer is warranted.
+- Parents find themselves trying to figure out what to do from the hospital bed only at the eleventh hour.
+Timing becomes very critical and you end up relying on doctors in that facility to advise you, diagnose and decide if a transfer is warranted.

-- If a NICU at the desired facility is full and a transfer is needed, the transfer situation becomes difficult.
-The infant may end up waiting for a bed to become available or may need to transfer to a facility even further away.
+- Sometimes NICU at the desired facility maybe full and call for a transfer situation that might become difficult.
+The infant might have to wait for a bed to become available or may need transfer to a facility even further away.

-- Transfers can become complicated by competition between hospitals and economic pressure on the hospital to keep costs low.
-Unless the transfer is clearly warranted, you may end up in a situation where the transfer is needed, but not granted.
+- Unless the transfer is clearly warranted, you may end up in a situation where the transfer is needed, but not granted.